 How we tested antivirus software

-Because our testing methodology is different from other security testing labs, we factored findings from AV-Test, AV-Comparatives and other laboratories into our overall antivirus ratings.
+We regularly turn to industry experts like the teams over at AV Test, and AV Comparatives and other laboratories and use their research when deciding on our overall antivirus ratings.
 These facilities test for zero-day threats, false positives and other security protections that we’re not fully equipped to test, so their findings are important to consider.

 Can antivirus software remove existing viruses?

 Antivirus programs are able to find some viruses that already exist on your computer, but most malware is hard to detect once it’s in your system.
 This is because many of these threats are designed to block antivirus software, and others are disguised to look like real programs so they’re difficult to spot.
 In addition, while antivirus software can remove some existing malware, it can’t repair the damage the threat may have caused.